Insurance Appeals

 Documentation for the appeal:

-• Original ERA/EOB from UHC showing the remittance date the corrected-claim window runs from
+• Original ERA/EOB from UHC showing the remittance date, if your contract's corrected-claim window is RA-based

 • 277CA clearinghouse acceptance report showing the original claim was submitted within its DOS window